-An Incomplete (or a grade of "I") may be forwarded to the Registrar with a positive recommendation from the Associate Dean for Academics and Student Success ONLY for illness or some unusual circumstance.
+An Incomplete (or a grade of "I") may be forwarded to the Registrar Coordinator with a positive recommendation from the Professor ONLY for illness or some unusual circumstance.
 It is the student's responsibility to initiate the request for an incomplete and secure the instructor's recommendation before the last day of classes.
-If you believe that you must apply for an incomplete, contact the Associate Dean for Academics and Student Success, who will provide you with the Request an Incomplete Form to fill out.
-When the form(s) have been filled out, return them for approval to the Dean, who will, if approval is granted, forward them to the Office of the Registrar at Eastern University.
+If you believe that you must apply for an incomplete, contact the Program Director and Registrar Coordinator, who will provide you with the Request an Incomplete Form to fill out.
+When the form(s) have been filled out, return them for approval to the Professor who will, if approval is granted, forward the form to the Program Director and Esperanza College's Registrar Coordinator.